VikingTech/ParseSearchSquareSpace/README.md

 ParseSearchSquareSpace
 ======================

-create a parse search code on square space
+create a parse search box code on square space